Wisteria: Taxonomy

 The genus Wisteria was established by Thomas Nuttall in 1818.
 He based the genus on Wisteria frutescens, previously included in the genus Glycine.
 Nuttall stated that he named the genus in memory of the American physician and anatomist Caspar Wistar (1761–1818).
 Both men were living in Philadelphia at the time, where Wistar was a professor in the School of Medicine at the University of Pennsylvania.
 Questioned about the spelling later, Nuttall said it was for "euphony", but his biographer speculated that it may have something to do with Nuttall's friend Charles Jones Wister Sr., of Grumblethorpe, the grandson of the merchant John Wister.
 Various sources assert that the naming occurred in Philadelphia.
 It has been suggested that the Portuguese botanist and geologist José Francisco Corrêa da Serra, who lived in Philadelphia beginning in 1812, four years before his appointment as ambassador of Portugal to the United States, and a friend of Wistar, proposed the name "Wistaria" in his obituary of Wistar.

 As the spelling is apparently deliberate, there is no justification for changing the genus name under the International Code of Nomenclature for algae, fungi, and plants.

 Classification

 The genus was previously placed in the tribe Millettieae.
 Molecular phylogenetic studies from 2000 onwards showed that Wisteria, along with other genera such as Callerya and Afgekia, were related and quite distinct from other members of the Millettieae.
 A more detailed study in 2019 reached the same conclusion, and moved Wisteria to the expanded tribe Wisterieae.

 Species

 As of September 2023, Plants of the World Online accepted four species:

+Fossil species

+Additionally, the following fossil species have been described: